-- The Portable Media Importer in the Portable Data for Imaging profile shall be grouped with at least one of the following actors from one or more Radiology profiles in order to perform import of the supported evidence objects and/or Diagnostic Reports: - Evidence Creator (Evidence Documents) - Acquisition Modality (Images, Key Image Notes, Evidence Documents) - Image Manager/Image Archive (Images, Presentation States, Key Image Notes, Evidence Documents) - Report Creator (Diagnostic Reports) - Report Manager (Diagnostic Reports) - Report Repository (Diagnostic Reports) - Importer - The Imaging Document Consumer shall be grouped with an ITI XDS Document Consumer, thereby supporting the Document Consumer's transactions for querying an XDS Registry and Repository as defined in ITI XDS. - The Importer Actor in the Import Reconciliation Workflow profile is generic in terms of not defining a specific transport mechanism for the Evidence Objects it imports.
+- The Portable Media Importer in the Portable Data for Imaging profile shall be grouped with at least one of the following actors from one or more Radiology profiles in order to perform import of the supported evidence objects and/or Diagnostic Reports: - Evidence Creator (Evidence Documents) - Acquisition Modality (Images, Key Image Notes, Evidence Documents) - Image Manager/Image Archive (Images, Presentation States, Key Image Notes, Evidence Documents) - Report Creator (Diagnostic Reports) - Report Manager (Diagnostic Reports) - Report Repository (Diagnostic Reports) - Importer - The Imaging Document Consumer shall be grouped with an ITI XDS.b Document Consumer, thereby supporting the Document Consumer's transactions for querying a Document Registry and retrieving from a Document Repository as defined in ITI XDS.b. - The Importer Actor in the Import Reconciliation Workflow profile is generic in terms of not defining a specific transport mechanism for the Evidence Objects it imports.
 It may be necessary for the Importer to be grouped with additional Actors to support specific transport mechanisms.
 For example, to support import from PDI Media, the Importer Actor must be grouped with the Portable Media Importer Actor.